Taylor Heinicke’s past two WFT starts are testing Ron Rivera’s belief in his QB

 Since Heinicke became the starter in Week 2, Rivera has been steadfast in his support.
 The only time his endorsement seemed to waver was in a postgame news conference after a loss at Denver, when he said the team would evaluate every position, including quarterback, over the bye week.

-That evaluation happened and Heinicke remained the starter.
+That evaluation happened, and Heinicke remained the starter.
 Now, after two poor starts that have shown the quarterback to be vulnerable to injury, Rivera seemed to indicate that evaluation is still ongoing and a voluntary switch, under certain circumstances, could be the move.